CursorHop vs the alternatives

 Each comparison is built the same way: a short honest verdict, a benchmark strip, a full feature matrix, a “pick them if / pick us if” split, an FAQ, and a trademark disclaimer - because we're using competitor names for factual comparison (which is legal) and want to be crystal clear we're not affiliated.

-The common thread: CursorHop's Rust engine (~7 ms median latency), encryption on every tier, mDNS auto-discovery, 70 Mbps file transfer, and a one-time $10 entry price.
+The common thread: CursorHop is lag-free on LAN, encrypts on every tier, discovers machines automatically, supports drag-drop file transfer, and starts at a one-time $10 price.
 The common gap we don't claim: Linux support.
-That's coming, but it isn't here yet — so if Linux is a hard requirement today, the comparison pages will tell you which competitor to pick.
+That's coming, but it isn't here yet - so if Linux is a hard requirement today, the comparison pages will tell you which competitor to pick.

 Pick your comparison